davidfrantz/force/docs/source/components/lower-level/level1/level1-csd.rst

 .. seealso::

-    To learn more about FORCE Level 1 CSD, check the `tutorial <https://davidfrantz.github.io/tutorials/force-level1-csd>`_.
+    To learn more about FORCE Level 1 CSD, check the :ref:`tut-l1csd` tutorial.
     It covers the set up, usage, and provides some more general information.